syrop/syrop.github.io/_posts/2019-07-11-repository-pattern-testing.markdown

 However, because I decided to test my repositories, I decided to move the retrieval into another class. (`EventSyncWorker` is not being tested in the present version).

-The discussed change is visible in my [commit].
+The discussed change is visible in my [commit-one].

-# When using Room, use abstract classes instead of intefraces
+# @Dao as an abstract class

 Here is the code I use for my `@Dao`: